Ba-Charaf/mindguard/STORE_DESCRIPTION.md

 # Chrome Web Store Listing

 ## Short Description (132 characters max)
 Block distracting websites with smart timers.
 Get 3 daily restarts.
-Stay focused and achieve your goals. ⚡
+Stay focused and achieve your goals. 🛡️

 ## Detailed Description

-**Stay focused and reclaim your time with Zenitsu - Focus Blocker!** ⚡
+**Stay focused and reclaim your time with MindGuard - Focus Blocker!** 🛡️

 Struggling with distractions?
-Zenitsu helps you take control by blocking time-wasting websites with smart, configurable timers.
-Unlike other blockers, Zenitsu gives you flexibility with daily restarts while keeping you accountable to your goals.
+MindGuard helps you take control by blocking time-wasting websites with smart, configurable timers.
+Unlike other blockers, MindGuard gives you flexibility with daily restarts while keeping you accountable to your goals.

 ### ✨ Key Features